ProgrammingGuy001/multi_client_chat_application/README.md

     - Handles proper disconnection and network errors gracefully.

 ## Setup Instructions
+- Clients must have a username and password to authenticate with the server.
 1. **Prerequisites**
     - Java 22 or compatible version installed.
     - Basic understanding of networking protocols (Sockets/TCP).